jmswaney/thesis/source/16_Vascularization.md

 it may hinder the ability for neural organoids to model healthy brain development [@Raja2016].
 In vivo, nutrient delivery is solved by the vascular system, an incredibly sophisticated and dynamic transport system.
-Capillaries can be as small as 10 um in diameter, and the average vessel-to-neuron distance is only 20 um in the human brain [@Murray2015].
+Capillaries can be as small as 10 µm in diameter, and the average vessel-to-neuron distance is only 20 µm in the human brain [@Murray2015].
 These characteristics make recreating the vascular system an extremely difficult engineering problem.

 Vascularization of in vitro cultures has been studied extensively in tissue engineering, and both cell-based and synthetic approaches have been proposed [@Lovett2009].
 Cell-based approaches such as extravasation rely on the ability of endothelial cells to form capillary networks when subjected to shear forces due to flow [@Jeon2015].
-The resulting capillaries are approximately 10 um in diameter, but the overall network geometry is not controlled.
+The resulting capillaries are approximately 10 µm in diameter, but the overall network geometry is not controlled.
 Synthetic methods such as 3D bio-printing extrude cell-laden inks into 3D vascular structures [@Kolesky2016].
-In this case, the printed vascular network geometry is controlled, but the resulting capillaries are typically 500 um in diameter due to the fabrication resolution of the printer.
+In this case, the printed vascular network geometry is controlled, but the resulting capillaries are typically 500 µm in diameter due to the fabrication resolution of the printer.
 In both types of vascularization, however, there is usually no characterization of the changes in transport phenomena involved with incorporating the vascular system.
 Instead, biological